 Disclaimer: The above is presented for educational purposes only.
 Each individual is different.
 Please call 8210 9443 and make a time to discuss your own concerns.

-If you are experiencing a crisis please call ACIS on 13 14 65 or go to your nearest emergency department.
+If you are experiencing a crisis please call Mental Health Triage on 13 14 65 or go to your nearest emergency department.